latest nhpb_banner 1__compressed

 Cash assistance in Arizona.

-The Jobs Program in Arizona is combined with short term cash assistance and together the two are used to help families that are in or near poverty.
+The Jobs Program in Arizona is combined with short term cash assistance and together the two are used to help low-income families or single adults that are in or near poverty.
 There is also financial support for the low income, disabled, and poor.
-Note this form of welfare type aid is only for citizens; immigrants need to be considered “qualified” in order to get help from the cash program in Arizona.
+Note this form of welfare type benefits is only for citizens; immigrants need to be considered “qualified”.
+Find how to get cash assistance, or CA, in Arizona.

 When applying at the agencies and phone number below, the Arizona Department of Economic Security processes applications for this public benefit.
 A decision is made within 45 days and denied applications can be appealed per state law.
 The state government will review the applicant’s income, assets, and financial resources.
 Only the very low income, who take personal responsibility, may be able to get assistance.
 The DES will calculate the amount of monthly payment as well.